 This course includes a one (1) week residential school to facilitate interprofessional network development within the health care system through a USQ partner hospital.

 On successful completion of this course students will be able to:

-- critique current research literature to best practice compare maternity care .
+- Critique current research literature and utilise in Page’s five steps of midwifery enquiry to inform best practice maternity care.